NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/docs/inference_server_management.md

     -h, --help                  Print help text.
     -i, --image=                Container image to use when creating Triton instance.
 If not specified, "nvcr.io/nvidia/tritonserver:21.11-py3" will be used.
     -m, --memory=               Amount of memory to reserve for Triton instance.
 Format: '1024Mi', '100Gi', '10Ti', etc. If not specified, no memory will be reserved.
-    -n, --namespace=            Kubernetes namespace to create new workspace in.
-If not specified, workspace will be created in namespace "default".
+    -n, --namespace=            Kubernetes namespace to create new server instance in.
+If not specified, server will be created in namespace "default".
     -p, --cpu=                  Number of CPUs to reserve for Triton instance.
 Format: '0.5', '1', etc. If not specified, no CPUs will be reserved.
     -b, --load-balancer         Option to use a LoadBalancer instead of using NodePort service.
 If not specified, NodePort service will be utilized.
 ```